Best Trekking Places in Goa 2026 | Before Monsoon Trails Guide

 Duration: 2-3 hours (one way, Cola to Agonda)

 The trail begins at Cola Beach, climbing onto rocky headlands that separate South Goa’s beach segments.
-Views encompass the Arabian Sea stretching to the horizon, fishing boats dotting the waters, and periodic glimpses of dolphins during December-February.
+Views encompass the Arabian Sea stretching to the horizon, fishing boats dotting the waters, and periodic glimpses of dolphins.

 10. Udaan Dongor Trek

-Udaan Dongor, located in Valpoi taluka, translates roughly to “flight hill”—a name attributed to the panoramic bird’s-eye views from its summit.
-This trek is best attempted between October and February and remains uncrowded compared to mainstream Goa trekking places.
-Local trekking enthusiasts consider this one of North Goa’s hidden treasures.
+Udaan Dongor, located in Valpoi taluka, translates roughly to “flight hill” — a name attributed to the panoramic bird’s-eye views from its summit.
+This trek remains uncrowded compared to mainstream Goa trekking places and is considered one of North Goa’s hidden treasures by local trekking enthusiasts.

 Difficulty Level: Moderate